-Nigel Jobson, Business Manager at St Martins House Conference Centre and Lodge, said: “Community has always been a huge part of the work at the Diocese.
+Nigel Jobson, Business Director at St Martins House Conference Centre and Lodge, said: “Community has always been a huge part of the work at the Diocese.

 Our communities need to come together to support each other in the aftermath of COVID, whether through financial challenges or relationship and mental health effects, the work will become more prevalent and essential than